 Today's BMW AG has its origin in Rapp-Motorenwerke GmbH, which began producing aircraft engines in 1913.
 During the First World War, Rapp supplied the air force of the German Empire.
 At that time, automobiles had not yet broken through into the mainstream.
 If you wanted to travel long distances on land, you went by train.

 Rapp Motorenwerke becomes BMW

 Rapp Motorenwerke had its headquarters in the Bavarian capital, Munich – as did the factory where the engines were fitted into the aircrafts, Gustav Otto Flugmaschinenfabrik.
 When the Otto company went bankrupt in 1916, it became Bayerische Flugzeugwerke AG (BFW).
 Shortly afterwards, Rapp also changed its company name: In 1917, the company became known as Bayerische Motoren Werke GmbH.
-BMW’s origin in the Rapp company can also be seen on the logo (➜ The history of the BMW logo).
+BMW’s origin in the Rapp company can also be seen on the logo.

 The BMW name vanishes – for a time

 In August 1918, Bayerische Motoren Werke GmbH became a stock corporation.
 But the end of the First World War brought a halt to the construction of aircraft engines, as the Treaty of Versailles forbade Germany from building them.
 So BMW shifted its focus to railway brakes and built-in motors.
 This was so successful that the Berlin-based brakes company Knorr-Bremse AG took majority ownership of BMW in 1920, integrated the company and relocated to Munich.
 Bayerische Motoren Werke GmbH as an independent company disappeared temporarily from the scene – albeit not for long.